Housesitting, gardening and petsitting in Le Marche, Italy

 You will have a room to yourselves which includes a sofa bed and arm chair (as well as our old kitchen for storing your things).
 You will also have full access to our ground floor, where there is a large open plan living room and kitchen, and bathroom with shower.
 The kitchen table is perfect to spread out on for some remote work if needed.

-We will provide a set of bedding and towels.
+We will provide one set of bedding and towels.
 As we will be away, you will need to sort out your food.
 There are a number of supermarkets in the town, as well as a local food market.
 For wine, there is a great wine cantina that is a 5min walk away - you buy wine direct from the producers, 5 litres for 13 eur.

 • What else ...